 Debora's research and publications have focused on transboundary environmental governance in North America, at the cross-border regional, bilateral (Canada-US and US-Mexico) and continental levels.
-Projects have focused on the operation of “transgovernmental” networks in the continental context and transboundary climate-clean energy cooperation in North America.
+Projects have focused on the operation of transgovernmental networks in the continental context in terms of air quality, climate-clean energy and now water cooperation in North America.
 Debora is the lead investigator on the Rio Grande case.

 Debora is the author/editor of 5 books in this field, including Environmental Policy in North America: Approaches, Capacity and the Management of Transboundary Issues (University of Toronto Press, 2014); Climate Change Policy in North America: Designing Integration in a Regional System (University of Toronto Press, 2013); and successive editions of Canadian Environmental Politics and Policy (Oxford University Press, 4th edition in 2016).